jlyden/straight-gin/README.md

     - Method: PUT
     - Parameters: urlsafe_game_key, user_name, move
     - Returns: HandForm with mid-move game state.
     - Description: Accepts a move (1 or 2) and returns the updated state of the game as displayed on "HandForm", including updated instructions.
 Active player must now select/input card to discard from his/her hand, and add "OUT" if ready to go out.
-Raises exceptions if game or user doesn't exist, game is mid-move already, game is already over, if it isn't that user's turn, or if user input is improper.
+Raises exceptions if game or user doesn't exist, if game is mid-move already, if game is already over, if it isn't that user's turn, or if user input is improper.

  - **end_move**
     - Path: 'game/{urlsafe_game_key}/end-move'
     - Method: PUT
     - Parameters: urlsafe_game_key, user_name, move
-    - Returns: GameForm with new game state.
+    - Returns: GameForm with game state after completion of move.
     - Description: Accepts a move (discarded card and, optionally, "OUT") and returns the updated state of the game on "GameForm" - new active player and new draw_card (which was just discarded).
-Raises exceptions if game or user doesn't exist, game is NOT mid-move, game is already over, if it isn't that user's turn, or if user tries to discard a card which doesn't exist in user's hand.
+Raises exceptions if game or user doesn't exist, if game is NOT mid-move, if game is already over, if it isn't that user's turn, or if user tries to discard a card which doesn't exist in user's hand.

  - **get_scores**
     - Path: 'scores'